millerms/CranburyChiropractic/index.md

 <div class="reveal reveal--up" markdown="1">

-**New here?** Most first visits follow a simple pattern: evaluate → treat → give you a small home plan → recheck progress.
+**New here?** Most first visits follow a simple pattern: evaluate → treat → recheck progress.
+Care is focused and goal‑oriented—not open‑ended.
 If chiropractic isn’t the right fit after your evaluation, we’ll help point you toward the right next step.

 </div>